andreibesleaga/mobile-mesh-ews/README.md

 - [OBSERVABILITY.md](OBSERVABILITY.md) fixes the observability contract any future runtime must satisfy.
 - [`contracts/`](contracts/README.md) holds non-normative OpenAPI and AsyncAPI sketches of proposed interfaces; nothing there is implemented or binding.
 - The remaining top-level and subsystem Markdown files are design inputs and background material.
 Where they conflict with the documents listed above, the status, boundary, safety, security, compliance, risk, and traceability documents take precedence.

+Part of this system has been presented as a [final project for University of Helsinki's - Build AI - course](https://github.com/andreibesleaga/climate-ai).

 ## Public-repository practices